 People with certain criminal convictions, (typically offences against children or violent crimes) won’t be allowed to adopt; however, other convictions may not prevent you from adopting.

-We’ve put together some FAQs which may answer some of the questions you may have, or alternatively why not complete an enquiry form to discuss your own situation with an adoption expert?
+We’ve put together some FAQs which may answer some of the questions you may have, or alternatively why not make an enquiry to discuss your own situation with an adoption expert?